Go back

 For standard QLoRA runs on models up to 70B, the A100 delivers the same output at lower cost per run.

-For a deeper treatment of the supervised fine-tuning pipeline, including DPO and preference alignment, see the Thunder Compute supervised fine-tuning guide.
+For a deeper treatment of the supervised fine-tuning pipeline, including DPO and preference alignment, see the supervised fine-tuning guide.

 Which GPU Performs Best for LLM Training at Scale?

 Full pre-training and large-scale RLHF require NVLink-connected GPU clusters where gradient synchronization happens in microseconds.
 The H100 SXM, H200, and B200 are the standard options, each with higher HBM bandwidth and NVLink throughput than PCIe variants.
-The B200 delivers roughly 4-5x the inference throughput of an H100 and is the current standard for training frontier-scale models.
+The B200 is the current standard for training frontier-scale models.

 For most teams, full training above 8B parameters is a cloud-only workload.
-Owning an H100 SXM node starts around $300,000-400,000 in hardware alone; renting by the hour removes that barrier entirely.
+Owning an H100 SXM node starts around $300,000-400,000 in hardware alone.
 Thunder Compute supports up to 8-GPU instances for larger training and inference configurations.

 Last Thoughts on the Best GPU for LLM